October is Pedestrian Safety Month

 - Building pedestrian crossovers to create more locations for pedestrians to cross with the right-of-way.

 - Adding pedestrian crossovers to right turn channels, giving pedestrians the right-of-way to cross to the island.

-- Reducing crossing distances by bumping out curbs and reducing lane widths.
+- Reducing crossing distances by bumping out (extending) curbs and reducing lane widths.

 - Investigating strategies like leading pedestrian intervals that give pedestrians the ‘Walk’ signal before drivers get a green light.
-The goal is to make pedestrians more visible to drivers turning left and right.
+The goal of this strategy is to make pedestrians more visible to drivers turning left and right.